aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs last is laughing at you.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Fri Oct  3 05:09:30 2025
+Last update: Sat Oct  4 05:08:09 2025

 ### Let's play! 🎮